St3v3a/APIM-Samples/lindex/README.md

 Llama Index is used to demonstrate a local file indexing and search application that uses vector embeddings to enable semantic search capabilities for your local files.

-In this case confiured to use APIM Gateway API (OpenAI 2024-120-21 spec)
+This application is configured to use Azure API Management (APIM) Gateway API (OpenAI 2024-10-21 spec) to demonstrate integration with Azure OpenAI services through APIM.

+The application:
+- Uses APIM API endpoints and keys configured in `.env`
+- Uses models defined in `app.py` (these can be optionally moved to `.env`)
+- Processes documents from the `\data` folder and creates vector embeddings
+- Provides an interactive interface for asking questions about the processed documents
+- Maintains persistent vector storage for quick subsequent access

 ## Features

-- Local file indexing
+- Local file indexing with vector embeddings
+- Interactive question-answering interface
-- Semantic search using vector embeddings
+- Semantic search capabilities
 - Configurable file type support
-- Fast search results
+- Persistent vector storage
+- Clean interface with formatted output
+- Option to reset vector storage

 ## Installation